vezaynk/rfcs/0000-use-key.md

 void useKey(value: React.Key);
 ```

-> Note that unlike the `key` prop, `useKey` does not accept `null` or `undefined`.
-This is because in compound key situations, both values would be serialized to the same representation as an empty string, which could lead to surprising behavior.
+> Note that, unlike the `key` prop, `useKey` does not accept `null` or `undefined`.
+This is because, in compound key situations, `useKey` would serialize both values to the same representation as an empty string, which could lead to surprising behavior.
 It is preferred for the caller to coalesce null or undefined values to a string representation before passing them to `useKey`.

 The `useKey` hook would work similarly to the `key` prop, but it would be used within the component itself.
 When the value passed to `useKey` changes, the component will be treated as a new instance, and its state will be reset.

-`useKey` would be able to combine itself with the `key` prop, allowing for more complex scenarios where both the parent and the component can control the re-rendering behavior, by generating a compound key.
+`useKey` would be able to combine itself with the `key` prop, allowing for more complex scenarios where both the parent and the component can control the re-rendering behavior by generating a compound key.

 For instance, if a component uses `useKey("bar")` and the parent passes `key="foo"`, the component's effective key would be `"foo-bar"`.